Parkstone

 Upper Parkstone includes large areas of smaller artisan housing, the shopping district along Ashley Road and the parish church of St. John's, Heatherlands.
-There are larger properties, however, and the views from this higher part of the suburb across Poole Harbour to the Purbeck Hills are quite remarkable.
+There are larger properties, however, and views from this higher part of the suburb across Poole Harbour to the Purbeck Hills.
 Many photographs taken over the years from the Seaview viewpoint (overlooking much of Poole centre and Harbour) exist as postcards, and can be used to chart the changes to the area.

-Parkstone is just south of Alder Hills.
+Parkstone is just south of Alder Hills, and east of the Parkstone Bay area of Poole Harbour.

-Parkstone Bay is in the far west.